Rudy Mucha

-Rudolph John Mucha (July 22, 1918 – September 7, 1982) was an American football guard for the Cleveland Rams and the Chicago Bears of the National Football League.
+Rudolph John Mucha (July 22, 1918 – September 7, 1982) was an American professional football guard for the Cleveland Rams and the Chicago Bears of the National Football League (NFL).
 He was also a consensus All-American collegiate center for the University of Washington in 1940.
-Mucha was the first Washington Husky in school history to be taken in the first round of the NFL draft.
+Mucha was the first Washington Husky in school history to be taken in the first round of the NFL Draft.
+He went fourth overall in the first round of the 1941 NFL draft.
 Mucha was named to the 1939 College Football All Polish-American Team.